 Poaching and their Conservation:

 With the rapid development of the places across India conflict between man and animals in the wild have become a common occurrence.
 People without having much information about the threats of an animal tend to cause harm to it fearing for their own life.
 This has also impacted many of the National Parks and Wildlife Sanctuaries in India with Kaziranga National Park being no exception.
 Regular farming across the lands adjacent to Kaziranga make encounter between humans and animals a regular occurance.
 Also, illegal grazing, floods and erosion aggravated by human landscape intervention are few of the problems that hurt the population of wildlife at Kaziranga National Park.
-Still the beauty of Kaziranga National Park remains one of the most vital wildernesses which attracts over 50,000 visitors to the National Park every year.
+Still the beauty of Kaziranga National Park remains one of the most vital wildernesses which attracts over 1,00,000 visitors to the National Park every year.

+The Indian One Horned Rhinoceros that is seen at the Kaziranga National Park was once distributed all over the upper gangetic plains and the Brahmaputra valley.
+However, due to poaching and not effective management of natural resources, their numbers are now confined to areas in and around Kaziranga National Park mostly in Assam.
+But their survival here is still a challenge due to land encroachment and activities of the poachers.
 Kaziranga National Park becomes accessible to poaches because of the wide natural boundary of the River Brahmaputra in the north.
 With lack of adequate manpower, poachers across the Kaziranga National Park through the northern banks mostly.
 Poachers to the Kaziranga National Park hunt for ivory, skins, tiger bones and the most prized Rhino horn.
 Although, there are several anti-poaching camps set up the poachers still find a way to access the vast forest reserves of Kaziranga and get successful in capturing the Rhino horn which make the population of the Indian One Horned Rhinoceros at Kaziranga National Park.

-Poaching for Rhinoceros horn became the single most important reason for the decline of the Indian rhino after conservation measures were put in place from the beginning of the 20th century, when legal hunting ended.
-The Horn of the Indian Rhinoceros at Kaziranga National Park doesn’t contain a core of bone and is instead a closely matted mass of keratin fibers.
+Poaching for Indian One Horned Rhinoceros horn became the single most important reason for the decline of the Indian rhino after conservation measures were put in place from the beginning of the 20th century, when legal hunting ended.
+The Horn of the Indian One Horned Rhinoceros at Kaziranga National Park doesn’t contain a core of bone and is instead a closely matted mass of keratin fibers.
 Though the horn can be easily removed, poachers still hack through the bone of the Rhinoceros at Kaziranga.
 On an average, the Kaziranga Rhino horn will be around 20 cm. long and weighs 720 gm.
 The human obsession with the rhino horn has become a death warrant for the species.
 The horn has been traditionally used in Chinese medicines and is falsely reputed to cure ailments like high fever, food poisoning, headaches and numerous other ailments including improvement of male libido.
 In earlier days, the royals drank from the cups crafted from Rhino horns as they believed it could detect poisons.
 Many people still fall for such beliefs that has created a marker for trade for these precious horns.
 Although International Trade involving Rhino horn has been banned, a black market continues to thrive.

 From 1980 to 1993, 692 rhinos were poached in India.
 In India’s Laokhowa Wildlife Sanctuary, 41 rhinos were killed in 1983, virtually the entire population of the sanctuary.
 By the mid-1990s, poaching had rendered the species extinct there.
 Lack of adequate manpower to protect the boundaries of the wide area of the Kaziranga National Park has been the prime reason for the vulnerability.
 However, the local government’s ensures to put in adequate efforts every year to protect these species.
 A network of several strategically located anti-poaching camps have been established which in tandem with foot patrols and intelligence gathering is improving the protection steps towards the conservation of the Indian One Horned Rhinoceros species at the Kaziranga National Park.

 So why wait?!
-Plan your visit to spot the Pride of Assam ~ the Majestic One Horned Rhinoceros at the Kaziranga National Park, the State of Assam, Incredible India!
+Plan your visit to spot the Pride of Assam ~ the Majestic Indian One Horned Rhinoceros at the Kaziranga National Park, the State of Assam, Incredible India!

-Phone: +91 7086009708
+Phone: +91 7086873676